nxthongbk/DatahubPWMDriver/README.md

   3. Install apps:
         1. `pwmConfigureToDatahub`: set angle, limitation, period to datahub
-        1. `pwmControlServo`:  Get notification when data is changed in datahub and control servo motor
+        1. `pwmControlServo`:  get notification from datahub when data is changed and control servo motor